Kris2ffer/SuperSX-tutorial/README.md

 SuperSX must be placed on the C drive.

 You are going to need a tool that can make changes to .big files, like finalbig.
+Finalbig is included with SuperSX.

 If you find this tool useful, then please consider making some kind of a donation.
 It doesn't have to be money, a well made music mix is also an option.